godarklight/concorde/Panels/Instruments/ReadmeInstruments.txt

 3D instruments
 --------------
-- 2D instruments will be converted as hotspots, except those common to 2D panel : requires texture without alpha ?
 - transparent 2D textures (warning lights) in 3D instruments : 2 mesh surfaces,
   or instrument emissivity ?
 - transparent 2D background (to get the lighting of panel) will need a background painting.